sparrc/cookbook/readme.md

 1. Let batter sit for 10 minutes.
 1. Heat up pan with butter and cook pancakes once butter begins to brown.

-Puy Lentil and Aubergine Stew
+Lentil and Bell Pepper Stew
 ================================================================================

 - 4 portions